American Ales: 7 Veteran-Owned Breweries to Support

 A portion of the profits from the brewery's signature Valor Ale is donated to the Purple Hearts Reunited Foundation.
 The organization works to return stolen or lost military medals to their rightful owners.
 14th Star also hosts a variety of events to support veterans as well as their local community.

-If you're looking for finely brewed craft beer in New England, 14th Star brews are available in taprooms and retail locations throughout Vermont
+If you're looking for finely brewed craft beer in New England, 14th Star brews are available in taprooms and retail locations throughout Vermont and Massachusetts.

-by supporting businesses owned and operated by those who have served.
+Honor our veterans by supporting businesses owned and operated by those who have served.
 The brewing companies on this list are inspiring examples of the American entrepreneurial spirit.
 These patriotic companies are dedicated to giving back to veterans and their local communities.